-Most locals have some English.
-At the resorts and in the local restaurants, the staff are able to help you out and guide you through the various options available.
+Most locals have some English, many are good at it.
+At the resorts and in the local restaurants, the staff are able to help and guide you through the various options available.
 The Japanese people are friendly and polite and will go out of their way to help you.
 It is worth learning some simple Japanese words and phrases as it is a polite way to get to know people, and the locals like it when you try.

 You can send your bags back to the airport if you like, rather than having to carry them with you.
 You need to send them at least 2 days before your flight.
 For info ask at the front desk.
 You can also do this when you arrive, look for the Black Cat symbol at the airport, just remember they won't arrive till later the next day.

 Hiring ski gear

 We recommend Spicy rentals that are located in nearby Echoland or Rythm in Wadano.
 They maintain a great selection of new skis and snowboards.
 Want to try some fat skis?
 Then head to either location for a great selection.
 If you are visiting in the busy periods it is worthwhile pre booking gear.
 Be warned there are only limited amounts of large (size 12 +) boots available so you may like to think about bring your own boots.

 If you intend to hire a car then you will need to obtain an International Driving Permit.
 Your local motoring organisation can arrange this for you.
 Speed limits are quite low but you will not generally be driving very far, so it is not an issue.
 Be aware that there is a zero alcohol limit for drivers (also passengers get fined as well as the driver).
 If you are going to have a drink then catch the bus or call a taxi.
 The Japanese do not tolerate drinking and driving (but they do love a drink!)